w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide consistent navigation and orientation

-Ensure page designs include clear and consistent navigation.
-Indicate where in a site the user is, for example, using breadcrumbs, and how they can access other areas of the site, for example, primary navigation in a header.
-Secondary navigation styles may be required for specific web content, such as products in an online store.
-Aim for consistency in style if secondary navigation is used in many different places.
+Ensure page designs include clear and consistent naming, styling and positioning of navigation elements.
+Help users understand where they are on a web page and in a website by providing orientation cues, such as clear headings and, if appropriate, breadcrumbs.

 {::nomarkdown}
 <%= learn_more %>